 If you haven’t noticed yet, it’s getting colder outside.
-As the cold weather approaches, facilities will start firing up their boilers, heat pumps, and furnaces.
+As the cold weather approaches, facilities will go through the heat pump, furnace, and boiler start up.
 Unfortunately, many buildings don’t have the boiler system to get them through the winter efficiently.

 As we gear up for the coldest part of the year, make sure your building’s boiler is running as effectively as possible to keep heating bills down.In case you haven’t noticed, it’s cold out.
 Make sure your building is ready for the bitterly cold weather with these #boiler tips with @RasMech.
 Click To Tweet